this-josh/felling/README.md

 felling.configure(package_versions_to_log = pandas)
 ```

-For repeatability it can be helpful to log package versions, packages past to `package_versions_to_log` will have their version numbers logged while running initial logs
+For repeatability it can be helpful to log package versions, packages passed to `package_versions_to_log` will have their version numbers logged while running initial logs

 ### Comparing log files